 20 Things You Need to Know About Repairing Drywall

-Irrespective it’s a small hole or a gaping hole, a hole in the drywall creates an unsightly blemish that must be fixed.
-Here, we cover the steps you need to know to fix anything from a few small nail pops to a large gaping hole in your drywall.
+Irrespective of whether it’s a small hole or a gaping one, a hole in the drywall creates an unsightly blemish that must be fixed.
+Here are 20 essential things to guide you through repairing a drywall, from understanding the basics to mastering the process.

 Word of Caution